 There is no coinsurance, copayment, or deductible for the Medicare-covered smoking and tobacco use cessation preventive benefits.

-You pay a \$0 copay for additional smoking cessation sessions.
+\$0 copay for additional smoking cessation sessions.

 If cost sharing applies, any amounts you pay for these services do not count towards your maximum out-of-pocket amount.